New 🐳 Now also supports Docker — Podman or Docker, your choice

 Per-workspace isolation

-Every directory gets a dedicated Podman container, named by a hash of its path.
+Every directory gets a dedicated container (Podman or Docker), named by a hash of its path.
 Projects can't interfere with each other.

 💾